isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-gold-paint-for-wood.markdown

 [sander for the deck](https://pestpolicy.com/best-belt-sander-for-deck/) .
 It is easy to apply with a brush but is difficult to clean-up the brush after application.
 However, caution must be taken to avoid any drips or splashes on your skin because of its difficulty in coming out and also irritates the skin and eyes.
-The paint is fast in drying and helps you save time to do other projects that you may intend to do.
-As a beginner, this paint does well on indoor surfaces that are not exposed to extreme weather conditions.
+The paint is fast in drying and helps you save time to do other projects that you may intend to do.Â As a beginner, this paint does well on indoor surfaces that are not exposed to extreme weather conditions.
 Pros:
 - Quick-drying
 - Can be applied on multiple surfaces